jsmead39/raidsunlimited/resources/design-document.md

-2. Top Questions to Resolve in Review
+## 2. Top Questions to Resolve in Review

-List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.

 API Integration : Can we leverage any existing World of Warcraft API's to pull data?